 There are several ways to run The Things Stack.
 Open Source and Enterprise are designed to run on your own hardware, which this guide covers.
 Alternatively, to use The Things Stack in the cloud without installing it on your own hardware, see The Things Stack Cloud (our professional, SLA-backed offering) or Community Edition (our free-to-use community edition).
 To spin up your own EC2 instance, there is also an AWS Launcher.
 To install using balenaCloud on a Rasperry Pi, see the Balena section.

-All deployments of The Things Stack except Open Source support multi-tenancy, which allows you to create multiple private network servers within a single deployment, for example to resell to individual clients.
+All deployments of The Things Stack except Open Source and AWS Launcher support multi-tenancy, which allows you to create multiple private network servers within a single deployment, for example to resell to individual clients.

 Continue following these instructions to run The Things Stack Enterprise or Open Source on your own hardware, using Docker.

 In addition to the following written instructions, video instructions for installing The Things Stack are available on The Things Network youtube channel.

 - A server with a recommended 4 virtual CPUs and 16GB RAM running Docker and Docker Compose*

 - DNS records pointing to your server’s IP address (skip if using